visiongaiatechnology/sshdashboard/README.md

 > **Use at your own risk.** Replacing system MOTD components can affect login behavior.
 Always test on a non-production system first.

 ---
+## Notice
+While the code for VGT SSH Dashboard is an independent development and original work by VisionGaia Technology, we acknowledge that the visual layout and section structure were inspired by the motd project by EXT IT GmbH (github.com/EXT-IT/motd).
+We appreciate their contribution to the community's design standards for terminal dashboards.

 ## 🔍 What is VGT SSH Dashboard?